MagnetizedFreckles/dotfiles/README.md

 alias dfgit='/usr/bin/env git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```
 2. Run this, so not to create any recursion problems when cloning.
-(I personally don't find it necessary, but the guide says so)
+(I personally don't find it necessary, but the guide says to do so)
 ```bash
 echo ".dotfiles" >> .gitignore
 ```